Genetic Testing for Batten Disease

-The vast majority of Batten disease cases should be easily diagnosed with genetic testing, enzyme assay, or both.
-At the University of Rochester, we have developed the capability to screen for the major mutation associated with Juvenile Batten disease or JNCL.
-Currently Dr. Paul Rothberg at the University of Rochester is developing the necessary tools to identify less common mutations in CLN3, as well as mutations in CLN1 and CLN2.
-We have published a manuscript demonstrating that our group has the capability to do this diagnostic testing (see link at the bottom of the page).
-Mutations will be checked against existing mutations using the NCL mutation database, http://www.ucl.ac.uk/ncl/mutation.shtml.
+The diagnosis of most forms of Batten disease is based on genetic (DNA) testing, enzyme assay, or both.
+At the University of Rochester, we have developed the capability to screen rapidly for the major mutation associated with Juvenile Batten disease or JNCL.
+Currently, Dr. Paul Rothberg at the University of Rochester has developed the necessary tools to identify less common mutations in CLN3, as well as mutations in the PPT1 (CLN1) and TPP1 (CLN2) genes.
+Mutations will be checked against existing mutations using the NCL mutation database.

-Families seen at the Batten Disease Diagnostic and Clinical Research Center will be given the opportunity to meet with a genetic counselor for additional education on how Batten disease is inherited and the risk of having other family members develop the disease.
+Families seen at the Batten Disease Diagnostic and Clinical Research Center have the opportunity to meet with a genetic counselor for additional education on how Batten disease is inherited, and the risk of having other family members develop the disease.